 Pericles, in all of his wisdom, famously turned down opportunities to negotiate a reasonable peace with Sparta, thereby ending the conflict without the eventual devastation of Athens, citing his belief that the negotiations were a slippery slope of sorts, to enslavement by the Spartans.
 He was, therefore, quite fortunate to die before the final outcome was determined.
 While this secondary blunder was an historically “cold take,” to quickly use a modern term, it was his first folly, that of misjudging the strength and position of his great Athens in choosing to issue the Megarian Decree in the first place, that remains a particularly poignant lesson to posterity.

 While some historians no longer classify the Megarian Decree as an example of early economic sanctions, choosing instead to wait several hundred more years, even near 1000 years for some, before organized, more modernly coherent sanctions are identified, I prefer to include the decree for the sake of highlighting the multiple intellectual spirits that lie within the fateful pronouncement of Pericles.
-These aforementioned thinkers, on the other hand, highlight the inconsistent language, lack of concrete details, and likely difficulty of practical application of the decree, and instead appraise it as an effort of little practical significance at the time, and, therefore, of much greater historical significance.
+These aforementioned thinkers, on the other hand, highlight the inconsistent language, lack of concrete details, and likely difficulty of practical application of the decree, and instead appraise it as an effort of little practical significance at the time, and, therefore, of much less historical significance as well.

 We see today, in any event, the fallacy of the logic of Pericles and Athens in this instant, as clearly as many ancient thinkers did, and we see from our own experience that what we believe will happen, and what actually occurs, are very different.
 In this first instance, while the Athenians believed that their power and their local hegemony, born from a greek word itself mind you, further expressed through the Delian League, would permit them to set economic terms for the rest of the Greek City-States.